Al-Ghoul/E-Commerce-ReactNative/README.md

 #cd to your project
 nix develop . # Depends on ur internet speed, sit back, relax and watch the magic happens.

-dev # Starts the emulator, development server and app
+dev # Starts the emulator, development serve, builds and run the app
 ```

 # Technologies Used